Open In Colab

 dtype='object')

-The adaptive function reports the sampling plan during execution, showing which distances use full computation versus sampling.
 For shorter distances where the number of reachable nodes is small, full computation is used.
-For larger distances, the function applies sampling to achieve the target correlation efficiently.
+For larger distances, the function applies sampling to achieve the target accuracy efficiently.

 fig, ax = plt.subplots(1, 1, figsize=(8, 6), facecolor="#1d1d1d")